 Demystifying Wine…One Bottle at a Time from all wine regions around the world.

-© 2018 James Melendez / James the Wine Guy— All Rights Reserved – for my original Content, drawings, art work, logo, brand name, rating, rating graphic and award and designs of James the Wine Guy.
+© 2019 James Melendez / James the Wine Guy— All Rights Reserved – for my original Content, drawings, art work, graphs, photographs, logo, brand name, rating, rating, taxonomy, graphic and award and designs of James the Wine Guy.
 James the Wine Guy is also on Facebook, Twitter and most major social medias.

 Follow, subscribe, like, browse: